hftbattle/documentation/en/interface/params.md

 #### Reason to fit parameters {#intro}

 Finding an optimal value for a numeric parameter using historical data is a commonly used approach for strategy development.
-Parameters fitting interface can be helpful for that.
+Parameters tuning interface can be helpful for that.

 #### Passing parameters into a strategy {#to_strategy}

-The strategy submission page allows you to pass into a strategy dataset of numerical atomic parameters for fitting.
+The strategy submission page allows you to pass into a strategy dataset of numerical atomic parameters for tuning.
 To do that at the bottom of the page find a field *Parameter Name* and enter the name of the parameter and its value in the next field.